-Incorporated in 1866, the City of Scranton is named in honor of George W. and Seldon Scranton, who founded the operation that became the Lackawanna Iron and Coal Company in 1840.
+Incorporated in 1866, the City of Scranton is named in honor of George W. and Selden Scranton, who founded the operation that became the Lackawanna Iron and Coal Company in 1840.

 From industry to innovation, Scranton is now home to a growing downtown business district and several institutions of higher education, including The University of Scranton, Marywood University, Geisinger Commonwealth School of Medicine, Lackawanna College, and Johnson College.
 With a vibrant arts community and a diverse population, there is plenty of opportunity to honor the city’s rich past while progressing into the future.

 April 1, 2010 to July 1, 2019 (SUB-IP-EST2019-ANNRES-42)

 Source: U.S. Census Bureau, Population Division.
 Release Date: May 2020